 If the legal description is too long to safely type out (they can even run several pages long), simply photocopy or scan and print it, and attach it to the transfer on death deed as "Exhibit A."

 The following Q&A is written by the Maine legislature.
 Read it carefully before creating your TOD deed in Maine.
+Note that in the Q&A, Maine sometimes uses the word "template" to refer to its statutory form TOD deed—that is, the sample fill-in-the-blank Maine TOD deed created by the legislature.

 What does the Transfer on Death (TOD) deed do?
 When you die, this deed transfers the described property, subject to any liens or mortgages (or other encumbrances) on the property at your death.
 Probate is not required.
 The TOD deed has no effect until you die.
 You can revoke it at any time.
 You are also free to transfer the property to someone else during your lifetime.
 If you do not own any interest in the property when you die, this deed will have no effect.